Qwlouse/pylstm/doc/source/basic.rst

 Data Iterators
 --------------

-Brainstrom uses *data iterators* to cycle through combined inputs and targets in a dataset.
+Brainstrom uses *data iterators* to cycle through the input-target pairs in a dataset.
 Three kinds of *data iterators* are available, covering most use cases: